1UnkMan3/lomoda/README.md

 # lomoda
-Online store sith modal windows and JS code
+Online store with modal windows and JS code
 ### JS